michellesh/quartz/content/index.md

 title: Welcome to the Rainbow Clock Guide
 ---

-![](static/clock-with-computer.jpg)
+Hello!
+Welcome to the Rainbow Clock guide!

-This LED Rainbow Clock starts out as a basic digital clock, but it's even more than that.
-This is a tool to learn how to program LEDs.
+The Rainbow Clock is simply a digital clock with rainbow digits, but it's also more than that.
+This is a tool for learning how to program LEDs.
 This website you are on right now is a guide on how to upload your own code to this clock and light up the grid of pixels with your own patterns.
 The clock can either be used as a regular clock or as an educational tool.

+![](static/clock-with-computer.jpg)

 This guide walks you through step-by-step how to download the necessary software onto your computer, how to upload code to the clock, and how to code several basic pixel patterns and animations.
-The guide also contains a breakdown of all the code that runs the clock functionality: how the time is tracked, how a button press is captured, how the time is set using the button, how the pixels light up in a rainbow, etc. If you upload your own code to the clock, the guide contains a section on how to re-upload the original clock code.
+The guide also contains a breakdown of all the code that runs the clock functionality: how the time is tracked, how a button press is captured, how the time is set using the button, how the pixels light up in a rainbow, etc. If you've uploaded your own code to the clock and want to go back to using it as a clock, the guide also contains a section on how to re-upload the original clock code.

 ### Where to buy a clock